lalohuerta/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

-	* The more you invest on a Theater play the more probable of successful percentage you have.
+	* In the chart you can see a tendency related to the fact that the more you invest in a play, the lower the probability of being successful is.

 - What are some limitations of this dataset?